 From data to decisions

-Once you’ve made sure your VOC data and analysis is as useful and reliable as possible, you’re ready to take the next step: using it to inform and improve decision-making across the enterprise.
-VOC can improve the way you develop products, hone your branding, and communicate with your customers.
+Once you’ve made sure your VOC data is as useful and reliable as possible, you’re ready to take the next step: using VOC analytics to inform and improve decision-making across the enterprise.
 Here’s how.

 About the AuthorMore Content by Susan Piotroski